 Within an hour or two, your bedroom will look refreshed and clear from clutter.
 You’ll sleep better and start to enjoy the long weekend mornings in bed.

-With your bedroom clutter-free, it’s worth cleaning the room from top to bottom.
+With your bedroom clutter-free, it’s worth cleaning the room from top to bottom and flipping your mattress or buying a new one.
 Think of it as winter clean, if you will.

 Start by washing the curtains, vacuuming the room and under the bed (or invest in a RoboVac!).
 Also don’t forget to polish wood furniture, shake out the rug and clean the inside of picture frames.